maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 | Cigna              |            $25,582.23 |
 | UnitedHealthcare   |            $25,458.89 |

-The difference between the highest and lowest insurer averages was only **$219.20**, indicating relatively consistent billing across insurers.
+The difference between the highest and lowest insurer averages was only **$219.20**.

 ### 7. Test Results